 Research Methods and Ethics

-This module prepares learners for their portfolio research by outlining and practising key research methods – both qualitative and quantitative.
+This module prepares learners for their dissertation by outlining and practising key research methods – both qualitative and quantitative.
 Learners will practise interview techniques within their DLGs, complete data analysis tasks, and map out research proposals and delivery plans.
 The module will cover the research ethics process and take each learner through it for their project.
 At the end of the module, you will:

 Successfully complete the formal research ethics process

-Articulate the main research methods available to you
+Be able to articulate the main research methods available to you

 Develop a detailed research proposal including a draft methodology